hoanganhduc/hoanganhduc.github.io/_posts/2021-12-06-some-notes-on-using-windows-11.md

 </blockquote>

 I installed the tool via Chocolatey using `choco install -y msedgeredirect`.I also set `startpage.com` as my default search engine via the URL `https://www.startpage.com/sp/search?query=`.
 (Just put `%s` after `=` if you want to set up with Firefox in iOS.)

+## ZaDark - Dark Theme for Zalo

+See [this page](https://zadark.ncdaistudio.com/) or [this page](https://github.com/ncdai3651408/za-dark/) for more information.
+Basically, just download [the latest ZIP archive](https://short.ncdaistudio.com/zadark-win/), extract it, close Zalo (if it opens), and run the EXE file.